 The event was held at the Thai Consulate General in Ho Chi Minh City.
-Thai Consul General in Ho Chi Minh City Wiraka Moodhitaporn stressed that the event "is not intended to promote Thai cuisine but to demonstrate that preparing Thai dishes at home is completely possible and actually relatively easy."
+Thai Consul General in Ho Chi Minh City Wiraka Moodhitaporn stressed that the event "is not intended to promote Thai cuisine but to demonstrate that preparing Thai dishes at home is entirely possible and actually relatively easy."

 Thai Consul General in Ho Chi Minh City Wiraka Moodhitaporn speaks at a Thai cooking demonstration on January 27.